General Principles

 detail.

-- Rank 1: `MACHINE_TIMEOUT`
+- Rank 1: `MACHINE_TIMEOUT` specifications.

-- Middle: global lock timeouts that are derived from machine timeouts.
+- Middle: Global lock timeouts that are derived from machine timeouts.

 `STARTUP_SUB_LOCKS`